 Artists create worlds most rare and expensive coffee as an ethical affront to civet coffee.

 For the past two years, anthrozoologist Jes Hooper (founder of the Civet Project), and art duo Meri Linna and Saija Kassinen (of Harrie Liveart) have been collaborating to form a transdisciplinary exploration of the internationally renowned coffee product kopi luwak (civet coffee).

-Comprising of a scientific paper (currently undergoing peer review), a video performance, and a series of visual artworks, the 'Human Coffee Room' was a key focus of the art duo's first solo exhibition, held last month at Forum Box Gallery, Helsinki.
+Comprising of a scientific paper, a video performance, and a series of visual artworks, the 'Human Coffee Room' was a key focus of the art duo's first solo exhibition, held in March 2022 at Forum Box Gallery, Helsinki.
 The Human Coffee Room's main attraction was the display of 80g of the worlds first human coffee, coffee produced through the digestive systems of the artists.